-Design District TIF District has incurred no bonded indebtedness as of September 30, 2020.
+Design District TIF District has incurred no bonded indebtedness as of September 30, 2019.

 - b.
 The Zone entered into a development agreement with Alta Block 1500, LLC for the development of the "1525 Turtle Creek at the District" project in the TIF in an amount not to exceed \$4,402,000 plus additional subsidy in form of grant (in lieu of interest) on certain public improvements.
 The developer was fully reimbursed in fiscal year 2014. - c.
 The Zone authorized a development agreement with Dallas Proton Treatment Center, LLC for the development of the Dallas Proton Treatment Center in an amount not to exceed \$7,025,000; however, the authorization expired in December 2015. - d.
 The Zone entered into a development agreement with AR Apartments, LLC for the development of the "Alexan Riveredge" project in an amount not to exceed \$7,800,000.
 The developer was fully reimbursed with the exception of a portion of the subsidy, up to \$150,000, pending a plan for a trail connection that is part of district-wide set aside funds. - e.
-The Zone authorized a development agreement with DD Dunhill Hotel LLC for the Virgin Hotel Infrastructure project in an amount not to exceed \$3,622,885.
-Reimbursement is anticipated upon completion. - f.
-The Zone authorized a development agreement with Cabana Development, LLC for the Cabana Hotel Redevelopment project in an amount not to exceed \$15,500,000.
+The Zone entered into a development agreement with DD Dunhill Hotel LLC for the Virgin Hotel Infrastructure project in an amount not to exceed \$3,622,885.
 Reimbursement is anticipated upon completion.